Joseph P. Kennedy Jr. Foundation

 The foundation funded the construction of the Joseph P. Kennedy Jr. Memorial Hall at Boston College, a part of Campion Hall and home to the college's Lynch School of Education.
 In 1957, the Lieutenant Joseph Patrick Kennedy Junior Memorial Skating Rink was opened in Hyannis, Massachusetts, with funds from the Joseph P. Kennedy, Jr. Foundation.
 In 2000, the foundation had assets of $30 million.

+As of 2026, the foundation continues to be led by the Kennedy family, with Timothy Shriver serving as a prominent board member and representative of the foundation's mission.

+History

+In 2026, the foundation remains a primary supporter of Special Olympics, an organization it helped establish through the work of Eunice Kennedy Shriver.